 - Clear liquid diet

-- Broad-spectrum IV antibiotics: See “severe infection” in .
+- Broad-spectrum IV antibiotics: See empiric antibiotic therapy for intra-abdominal infections.

 - Manage complications, if present.